 Study of the development of principal styles and forms of American drama from colonial times to the present; application of research strategies and critical principles to American dramatic literature.
 Same as THEA 318.

 Prerequisite: ENGL 102.
 Crosslisted as: THEA 318.
+Offered: Spring, even years.

 ENGL 319 - Modern British Drama (3)

 Survey of 20th-century drama in Britain from Shaw to Stoppard.